Physics-Informed Neural Network Lyapunov Functions: PDE Characterization, Learning, and Verification: Physics-Informed Neural Lyapunov Function

 \section{Physics-Informed Neural Lyapunov Function}

 A physics-informed neural network (PINN) \cite{lagaris1998artificial,raissi2019physics} is essentially a neural network that solves a PDE.
 In this section, we present the main algorithm for solving Lyapunov and Zubov equations.
-We primarily focus on Zubov equation as we are interested in verifying regions of attraction close to the domain of attraction.
+To describe the algorithm, consider a first-order PDE of the form